Wilderness Paddling in Sunset Country, Ontario

 With its vast size, Quetico presents the opportunity for a vigorous "paddle to a new site every day excursion" or a more relaxed, "paddle in and camp" type of trip.
 Regardless of what you decide to do, if you love wilderness canoeing then you are going to find this park to your liking.
 In the Town of Atikokan, located just north of the Park, you will find canoe outfitters who can set you up for a safe trip into the park.
 If you are a novice canoeist, the option of a guided canoe trip is available.
 Here you don't have to worry about knowing the exact route to take as an experienced guide will look after all that for you.
 If you have a lot of experience as a paddler, then you may want to use the services of an outfitter to help you plan your routes before setting out on your own.
 Local canoe outfitters can also rent you all the equipment you will need for a successful trip into the backcountry.

 Although most campsites in Quetico are backcountry sites, there is one drive-to campground.
 The Dawson Trail Campground is located just off Highway 11 on French Lake, 48 km east of Atikokan on Highway 11 and 167 km west of Thunder Bay.
 There are over 100 campsites, with about half the sites having electrical and some pull-through options for larger campers.
 There are comfort stations with showers and laundry facilities.
 One comfort station is now winterized for year-round use.
 Yurts are available for rent at Dawson Trail Campground.
-The yurts sleep up to six, with electricity, table, chairs, barbeque, and outdoor fire pit.
+The yurts sleep up to six, with electricity, a table, chairs, barbeque, and an outdoor fire pit.

 Add some adventure to your life.
 Take a trip into Quetico Park and discover what a true wilderness landscape looks like.
 Once you do, we know you will return - again and again...

 Bonus Link: Canoe Routes Across Ontario's Sunset Country